-The FDA has granted a priority review to a supplemental biologics license application (sBLA) for pembrolizumab (Keytruda) in combination with pemetrexed plus carboplatin as a treatment for patients with metastatic or advanced non-squamous non–small cell lung cancer (NSCLC) without EGFR
+The FDA has granted a priority review to a supplemental biologics license application (sBLA) for pembrolizumab (Keytruda) in combination with pemetrexed plus carboplatin as a treatment for patients with metastatic or advanced non-squamous non–small cell lung cancer (NSCLC) without

 mutations and regardless of PD-L1 expression.